-It is largely rural with most of the population of around 162,000 living in small, relatively isolated, outlying rural settlements, and with larger settlements situated on strategic routes into Cambridge such as Histon, Milton and Cambourne, and Cambridge Fringe developments such as Orchard Park and Trumpington Meadows.
+The district is largely rural with most of the population of around 162,000 living in small, relatively isolated, outlying rural settlements, and with larger settlements situated on strategic routes into Cambridge such as Histon, Milton and Cambourne, and Cambridge Fringe developments such as Orchard Park and Trumpington Meadows.
 It is at the centre of a number of important corridors of growth; London-Stansted-Cambridge, Norwich-Cambridge and Oxford-Cambridge.
 Cambourne is the largest settlement, with approximately 12,350 residents, and construction at Northstowe and Waterbeach has begun, both of which will become significant towns in the district.

 Overall, South Cambridgeshire is a prosperous area with high levels of economic activity and low levels of unemployment.
 The district forms part of the Cambridge Sub-Region.
-It is also a key location within the London-Stansted-Cambridge corridor and on the key Oxford to Cambridge Arc.
 The district is a key contributor to the growth that makes Greater Cambridge a major driver of UK economic prosperity, competing for inward investment on a global stage with areas such as Massachusetts, California, Europe and the Far East.